Orcohen33/Elevator-allocation-system/README.md

 # Ex1

+## Explanation of the problem space :
+The problem : to move people from source floor to their destanation with the minimum time is possible in consideration for all the calls , in this project we gave our best solution to this problem and tried to minimized the average waiting time and to take calls as much as possible in the giving time.

 ## Literature review:
 The first thing we've learned from it this video that shows us the elevator problem and what algorithm we should use to cover all the cases up . this video has nice animation and very helpful to watch :